Grab an eggnog (spiked, spiced, or lattee’d) and settle in to hear the story of my Scottish Pioneer Inspired New Brunswick Christmas Tree!

 I paired the tartan with burlap, as this was a common household item in the Maritimes long before it became a craft staple.
 Many homes throughout our province and nearby have rugs and mats and even artwork created using yarn, cloth, and burlap.
 I learned rug hooking as a child, alongside my mother, who uses the skill in her job as an animator at Nova Scotia’s Highland Village, a living history pioneer museum similar to King’s Landing.

 To create the garland, I simply cut roughly-equally sized pieces of tartan and burlap and tied them one by one with a simple knot along a piece of rope I picked up in a craft aisle.
-Pop on a holiday movie (check at the bottom of this post for a bonus list of what I would and would not watch on Netflix!) and get it done!
+Pop on a holiday movie and get it done!

 I’m not usually a garland person when it comes to decorating our trees, but I loved how this particular garland filled out this tree!
 Adding some pinecones the kids collected in the fall helped complete the look, making this tiny artificial tree look much more full and realistic.